OpenCyphal-Garage/uavcan.github.io/Implementations/Pyuavcan/Tutorials/2._Parsing_DSDL_definitions/index.md

     saturated uint6 JUST_ENOUGH = 42 # 42
 ```

-For a real world usage example it's recommended to refer to libuavcan,
+For a real world usage example it's recommended to refer to Libuavcan,
-which implements a DSDL compiler based on the DSDL parsing module from pyuavcan.
+which implements a DSDL compiler based on the DSDL parsing module from Pyuavcan.